 - Normalized - Enable or disable the normalization of a regular star shape.
 Normalization means cleaning up the self intersecting segments so that the winding and even-odd filling modes produce the same result.

 - Clockwise - Set the star shape direction to clockwise or counter-clockwise.
-The shape direction can be observed with the Node tool tool after converting the star to curves.
+The shape direction can be observed with the Node tool after converting the star to curves.

 - Opposing Bend - Select the star side bending direction.